zeitgeistpm/documentation/docs/battery-park.md

 git checkout fb127223ea8990bb27819dbbb9b15a46d7ffea73
 ```

-Next configure rustup, on Linux you can execute the following script:
+Next configure rustup, on Unix you can execute the following script:
 ```sh
 # use the initializer script
 ./scripts/init.sh